jrenaud90/TidalPy/Documentation/RadialSolver/2 - Radial Solver Solution Class.md

 rs_solution.num_layers  # Number of layers
 rs_solution.degree_l    # Which harmonic degree was used to perform calculations.

 # All radial function results are stored in the `result` array.
-This is a M x 6 x N where N is the number of radial steps, M is the number of solution types (e.g., "Tidal", "Loading", etc.)
+This is a M x 6 x N where N is the number of radial steps,
+# M is the number of solution types (e.g., "Tidal", "Loading", etc.)
 # The "6" represents the 6 different radial functions.
 For Solid layers these are the traditional y1, y2, y3 ...
-(TidalPy uses the Takeuchi & Saito (1972) format of these values).
+# (TidalPy uses the Takeuchi & Saito (1972) format of these values).
 # Liquid layers do not define y4 so it will always be nan in these layers.
-Static liquid layers further do not have a defined y2, y3, y5, y6.
-TidalPy uses the method of Saito (1974) to define a new "y7" which takes the place of "y6" in this array; all other values should be nan.
+Static liquid layers further do not
+# have a defined y2, y3, y5, y6.
+TidalPy uses the method of Saito (1974) to define a new "y7" which takes the place of
+# "y6" in this array; all other values should be nan.
 rs_solution.result

 # There is a helpful way to directly get the radial solution results for a specified solution type, if multiple solutions were requested.
 rs_solution['tidal']    # Tidal gravitational-viscoelastic results
 rs_solution['loading']  # Loading gravitational-viscoelastic results

-# Complex Love numbers can be accessed using the `love` attribute which is a np.ndarray (complex) with the shape of [num_solve_for, 3]
+# Complex Love numbers can be accessed using the `love` attribute which is a np.ndarray (complex)
+# with the shape of [num_solve_for, 3]
 # The first dimension is solution type.
-If you are only solving for tidal Love numbers then there will only be one solution in the "0" location.
+If you are only solving for tidal Love numbers then there will only be one
-# tidal will be at 0 and load at 1).
+# solution in the "0" location.
+Tidal will be at 0 and Loading at 1).
 The second dimension is used to access the three Love numbers:
 # - index 0: k Love number.
 # - index 1: h Love number.
 # - index 2: l Shida number.